-For questions in regard to attorney status or licensing requests, please review the Attorney Information page for answers.
+For questions in regard to attorney status or licensing requests, please review the Attorney Certificates, Licensing and Name Changes page for answers.

 Yes.
 Rule 9 of the Texas Rules of Appellate Procedure provides general instructions for all documents filed with the Texas Supreme Court.
 In addition, if you are filing a petition for review, be sure to read and follow the requirements of Rule 53 of the Texas Rules of Appellate Procedure.
 Rule 53.2 explains what the required contents are for a petition for review.
 If you are filing an original proceeding, such as a petition for writ of mandamus or writ of habeas corpus, you should read and follow the requirements of Rule 52 of the Texas Rules of Appellate Procedure.
 Rule 52.3 explains what the necessary contents and form are for a petition filed in an original proceeding.
 Failure to follow the requirements of Rule 9, Rule 52, or Rule 53 may result in the Court striking your filing for failure to comply with the rules.
 View the Texas Rules of Appellate Procedure.

 Check your scanner software settings.
 Make sure that you are scanning the documents at 300 dots per inch or dpi as required by the Technology Standards of the Judicial Committee on Information Technology (JCIT).
 In addition the scan must be in black and white scale (not gray scale or color).
 Scanner settings should be set to scan your documents as a document, and not as an image.
 You may be able to save the document as a reduced size PDF file for an optimal file size.
 There are a number of online resources that explain how to reduce the file size of scanned documents.
 For example, this article on the Adobe Acrolaw blog explains how to reduce the file size of scanned documents using Adobe Acrobat.